rOY369/Docs/work/Sustainable office/zero_waste.md

 **Action Plan**

 - Immediate Necessary Action
+-
+- Awareness
+- Monitoring and Measuring our consumption and waste
+- Collaboration with Waste Management Consultants

 	- Tissues : Use of napkins, toilet rolls and face tissues.
 	- Paper Waste :
 		- Ideal Printer settings and policy
 		- Business Cards
 	-
--
-- Awareness
-	- Training
-- Monitoring and Measuring our consumption and waste
-	- Measure how far are we from achieving the first outcome.
-- Collaboration with Waste Management Consultants

 ### Waste Management Consultants